peterjunpark/gpu-cluster-networking/docs/how-to/multi-node-config.rst

 * ib_send_bw - Test bandwidth with send transactions.
 * ib_send_lat - Test latency with send transactions.

 The examples in this section use **ib_send_bw**, but you may accomplish similar with any other test you require.
-As the purpose of H2H is to test from CPU to CPU, avoid the ``use_rocm`` flag in these tests.
+The goal of the tests in this section is to verify high speed data transfer rates between nodes prior to including GPU traffic, therefore ``use_rocm`` flag is avoided in all commands.

 1. Connect to the CLI of both nodes you installed the OFED perftests on.